Compare Wireless Plans - How To Choose?!

 - Depending on your average voice call usage, and how much

 spend, and when you want to spend it, you'll be bound for one of the

 following plan categories.
 Before you compare wireless plans,

-to see where your usage needs fit in terms of the plan type category.
+to see where your usage needs fit.

 - This is for people with only occasional usage, or

 but short calls.
 This category typically provides the maximum